imaginate/algorithmIV-javascript-debugger/FUTURE.md

 - Maintain the same console, profiler, & testing experience across every browser.
 - Gain more insight into the actions of every JavaScript action with minimal effort.
 - Test the actions of private JavaScript functions without inserting tests into your code base.
-- Complete unit, integration, or end-to-end tests with the same API & test structure.
+- Run unit, integration, or end-to-end tests with the same API & test structure.

 ### Conclusion
 - **[Project Impacts](#impact)**